Nova (laser): History

-LLNL's history with the ICF program starts with physicist John Nuckolls, who predicted in 1972 that ignition could be achieved with laser energies about 1 kJ, while "high gain" would require energies around 1 MJ.John Lindl, "The Edward Teller Medal Lecture: The Evolution Toward Indirect Drive and Two Decades of Progress Toward ICF Ignition and Burn", 11th International Workshop on Laser Interaction and Related Plasma Phenomena, December 1994.
-Retrieved on May 7, 2008.
+LLNL's history with the ICF program starts with physicist John Nuckolls, who predicted in 1972 that ignition could be achieved with laser energies about 1 kJ, while "high gain" would require energies around 1 MJ.
 Although this sounds very low powered compared to modern machines, at the time it was just beyond the state of the art, and led to a number of programs to produce lasers in this power range.

 Prior to the construction of Nova, LLNL had designed and built a series of ever-larger lasers that explored the problems of basic ICF design.
 LLNL was primarily interested in the Nd:glass laser, which, at the time, was one of a very few high-energy laser designs known.
 LLNL had decided early on to concentrate on glass lasers, while other facilities studied gas lasers using carbon dioxide (e.g. Antares laser, Los Alamos National Laboratory) or KrF (e.g. Nike laser, Naval Research Laboratory).
 Building large Nd:glass lasers had not been attempted before, and LLNL's early research focused primarily on how to make these devices.

 One problem was the homogeneity of the beams.
 Even minor variations in intensity of the beams would result in "self-focusing" in the air and glass optics in a process known as Kerr lensing.
 The resulting beam included small "filaments" of extremely high light intensity, so high it would damage the glass optics of the device.
 This problem was solved in the Cyclops laser with the introduction of the spatial filtering technique.
 Cyclops was followed by the Argus laser of greater power, which explored the problems of controlling more than one beam and illuminating a target more evenly.
 All of this work culminated in the Shiva laser, a proof-of-concept design for a high power system that included 20 separate "laser amplifiers" that were directed around the target to illuminate it.